 Both men and women face this pressure.
 Yet, gendered norms continue to place the burden of responsible reproductive choice at women’s feet (P. Agarwal, 2021).
 Parenting is still presented as the pinnacle of joy, fulfilment and meaning for women in the UK.
 Ambivalence about motherhood remains a powerful taboo.
 And, as conversations about our families and fears for the future often unfold behind closed doors, shared everyday conversation on the topic is limited.
 If the uncertainty of a fertility timeline is compounded with the countdown to irreversible ecological breakdown, there is powerful potential for overwhelm, further inhibiting open communication on a timely topic.

-This project will use therapeutically-informed participatory theatre techniques to collaboratively explore concerns around reproductive decision-making for women in an era of unfolding climate crisis.
-We will test a research methodology of participatory workshops, public performance and audience engagement, as an impactful way to recognise the nature and range of women’s feelings and choices.
-We aim for this process to reduce isolation and stigma for participants and to create effective resources to stimulate ongoing conversation on the ways that Climate Change impacts women’s lives.
+This project used therapeutically-informed participatory theatre techniques to collaboratively explore concerns around reproductive decision-making for women in an era of unfolding climate crisis.
+The team sought to test a research methodology of participatory workshops, public performance and audience engagement, as an impactful way to recognise the nature and range of women’s feelings and choices.
+They aimed for this process to reduce isolation and stigma for participants and to create effective resources to stimulate ongoing conversation on the ways that Climate Change impacts women’s lives.

-A group of women will be led through a series of creative theatre, story and improvisation workshops to explore, to clarify and communicate their own unique story of motherhood in a climate crisis.
-Participants will share their monologues in a work-in-progress ‘scratch’ performance to a small audience.
-This sharing will be followed by a Climate Cafe event, led by the Climate Psychology Alliance to provide an open, empathic space for audience members to discuss their responses to the project’s themes.
-Short film’s will be made of these performances and the audience discussion.
-Together they will form the beginning of an online public archive of stories exploring motherhood in the climate crisis.
+A group of women were led through a series of creative theatre, story, and improvisation workshops to explore, to clarify, and communicate their own unique story of motherhood in a climate crisis.
+Participants shared their monologues in a work-in-progress ‘scratch’ performance to a small audience.
+This sharing was followed by a Climate Cafe event, led by the Climate Psychology Alliance to provide an open, empathic space for audience members to discuss their responses to the project’s themes.
+Short film’s were made of these performances and the audience discussion.
+Together they form the beginning of an online public archive of stories exploring motherhood in the climate crisis.